daisyliu0225/Mario_Firebase/README.md

 - Lose life
   - Mario will lose a life if he collides with the enemy and the collision spot is not higher than the enemy.
-  - Mario will lose a life as well if he
+  - Mario will lose a life as well if he falls outside the map. (i.e. falls into hole)

 ### Enemies